dgasmith/opt_einsum/docs/source/input_format.rst

     >>> z.shape
     (5, 2)

-The main difference is that thousands of symbols in the form of unicode characters can be used:
+However, in addition to the standard alphabet, ``opt_einsum`` also supports unicode characters:

 .. code:: python